 Indefinite-lived intangible assets, such as goodwill, are not amortized.
 We test the carrying amounts of goodwill for recoverability on an annual basis or when events or changes in circumstances indicate evidence of potential impairment exists by performing either a qualitative evaluation or a two-step quantitative test.
 The qualitative evaluation is an assessment of factors, including industry, market and general economic conditions, market value, and future projections to determine whether it is more likely than not that the fair value of a reporting unit is less than it's carrying amount, including goodwill.
 Prior to the adoption of Accounting Standards Update ("ASU") 2017-14, Simplifying the Test for Goodwill Impairment ("ASU 2017-04"), as of the beginning of fiscal year 2017, in certain instances, we elected to bypass this qualitative assessment and perform a two-step quantitative test.
 The quantitative goodwill impairment test was performed using a two-step approach.
 In the first step, the fair value of the reporting unit was determined and compared to the reporting unit's carrying value, including goodwill.
-If the fair value of the reporting unit was allocated to the assets and liabilities of the reporting unit as if it had been acquired in a business combination and the purchase price was equivalent to the fair value of the reporting unit.
-The excess of the fair value of goodwill.
-If the implied fair value of goodwill was less than its compared to the actual carrying value of goodwill.
-If the implied fair value of goodwill was less than its assigned to its assets and liabilities was referred to as the implied fair value of goodwill.
-The implied fair value of the reporting unit.
-The difference.
+If the fair value of the reporting unit was less than its carrying value, the second step of the goodwill impairment test was performed to measure the amount of impairment, if any.
+In the second step, the fair value of the reporting unit was allocated to the assets and liabilities of the reporting unit as if it had been acquired in a business combination and the purchase price was equivalent to the fair value of the reporting unit.
+The excess of the fair value of the reporting unit over the amounts assigned to its assets and liabilities was referred to as the implied fair value of goodwill.
+The implied fair value of the reporting unit's goodwill was then compared to the actual carrying value of goodwill.
+If the implied fair value of goodwill was less than the carrying value of goodwill, an impairment loss was recognized for the difference.
 ASU 2017-04 removes Step 2 of the goodwill impairment test.

 During the second quarter of 2016, the FDA notified the Company that the SurgiBot System did not meet the criteria for substantial equivalency, negatively impacting the Company's market capitalization, and warranting an interim two-step quantitative impairment test.
 We determined the fair value of our reporting unit using a discounted cash flow analysis derived from our long-term plans.
 The fair value of the reporting unit was corroborated using market prices for TransEnterix, Inc. The inputs used to determine the fair values were classified as Level 3 in the fair value hierarchy.
 Based on the impairment test, we recorded goodwill impairment of \$61.8 million during the second quarter of 2016.
-We performed a qualitative assessment during the annual impairment review for fiscal 2016 as of December 31, 2016 and concluded that it is not more likely than not that the fair value of our single reporting unit was less than its carrying amount.
-Therefore, the two-step goodwill impairment test for the reporting unit was not necessary as of December 31, 2016.
+We performed a qualitative assessment during the annual impairment review for fiscal 2016 as of December 31, 2016 and concluded that it is not more likely than not that the fair value of our single reporting unit was not necessary as of December 31, 2016.